A unified variational framework for the inverse Kohn-Sham problem: Variational Foundation of the Inverse Kohn--Sham Problem

-When $T_\mathrm{s}$ is Fr\'echet differentiable at $\rho_0$, the subdifferential reduces to a singleton containing the usual derivative.
-At points of nondifferentiability, however, $\partial T_\mathrm{s}[\rho_0]$ may contain multiple subgradients, reflecting loss of uniqueness in the corresponding dual variable \cite{Rockafellar1970,BauschkeCombettes2011}.
-This does not imply that every admissible target density lies in the effective domain of a suitably defined noninteracting kinetic functional, nor that the subdifferential is nonempty at every density where $T_\mathrm{s}$ is finite.
+Because the effective domain of $T_\mathrm{s}$ is contained in the fixed-particle-number affine hyperplane, differentiability should be understood relative to that affine domain.
+In a regular regime, the derivative is unique as an element of the quotient dual space $X^*/\mathbb R$, rather than as a literal singleton in $X^*$.
+At points of genuine nondifferentiability, the image of $\partial T_\mathrm{s}[\rho_0]$ in $X^*/\mathbb R$ may contain multiple inequivalent elements \cite{Rockafellar1970,BauschkeCombettes2011}.
+Finiteness of $T_\mathrm{s}[\rho_0]$ does not by itself imply that $\partial T_\mathrm{s}[\rho_0]$ is nonempty.

 In the present setting, the relevance of this construction is direct.
 The regular multiplier picture suggests that the effective KS potential should be associated, up to sign convention and additive constants, with the variational object dual to the density variable in the constrained search for $T_\mathrm{s}$.
-In the differentiable case, this reduces to the familiar local effective potential.
-More generally, however, whenever the subdifferential is nonempty, the relevant dual variational object is an element of $\partial T_\mathrm{s}[\rho_0]$ rather than a classical derivative.
+When $T_\mathrm{s}$ is differentiable relative to the fixed-$N$ domain, this dual object is represented by a single equivalence class modulo constants.
+More generally, whenever the subdifferential is nonempty, the relevant dual variational object is an element of $\partial T_\mathrm{s}[\rho_0]$ rather than a classical derivative.
 Accordingly, the subdifferential framework should be viewed not as separate from the multiplier picture, but as its natural convex-analytic extension beyond the fully regular differentiable regime \cite{PenzTellgrenCsirikRuggenthalerLaestadius2023PartI,PenzCsirikLaestadius2023,Herbst2025}.

-This is closely tied to representability.
-Levy's constrained-search formulation and Lieb's convex reformulation largely remove the need to assume interacting ground-state $v$-representability at the foundational level by working instead with admissible density classes and a variational definition of the universal functional \cite{Levy1979,Lieb1983}.
-By contrast, the inverse KS problem reintroduces a distinct noninteracting representability question: whether a prescribed target density can be realized as the ground-state density of some effective local one-body potential.
-It is this noninteracting $v$-representability problem, rather than the original interacting one, that becomes central for the existence and regularity of the inverse KS map \cite{deSilva2012,PenzTellgrenCsirikRuggenthalerLaestadius2023PartI}.